YINI-lang/YINI-spec/YINI-Specification.md

         ^^^ SubSection
 ```

-Optionally, you may leave out indenting if you prefer:
+Optionally, indentation may be omitted:
 ```yini
 ^ Prefs
 ^^ Section